Comprehensive Eye Care

 Why schedule your next eye exam with us?

-At Hillcrest Vision, our Eye Doctor and our entire Winston-Salem optometry team are committed to providing advanced vision care in a professional and comfortable environment.
-As an optometrist in Winston-Salem, our primary eye care service includes a complete eye exam that analyzes eye health and vision function.
-In addition to eye exams and vision testing, Dr. Hall and our team of optometry professionals provide testing for diabetic eye disease, glaucoma, cataracts and macular degeneration.
-Our Winston-Salem optometrist also offers eyeglasses, contact lenses, and pre- and post-operative care.
+At Hillcrest Vision, our Eye Doctors and our entire optometry team are committed to providing advanced vision care in a professional and comfortable environment.
+As optometrists in Winston-Salem & Mocksville, our primary eye care service includes a complete eye exam that analyzes eye health and vision function.
+In addition to eye exams and vision testing, our Doctors along with our team of optometry professionals provide testing for diabetic eye disease, glaucoma, cataracts and macular degeneration.
+Our Winston-Salem optometrists also offers eyeglasses, contact lenses, and pre- and post-operative care.

 The visual system is a delicate and complicated part of the human anatomy.
 All parts of the eye and many parts of the body affect your ability to see correctly.
 In our comprehensive eye exam, the health of your eyes is fully evaluated.
 Just as you have a Primary Care doctor for you overall health, it’s important to have a Primary Eye Care physician.
 Your eye health goes beyond a simple vision test; primary eye care includes a comprehensive vision screening and eye health examination.
 It is recommended that you have a comprehensive eye exam every one to two years.